 The New Mexico USAO also implemented a community prosecution strategy to better serve the public safety needs of New Mexico's Tribes.
 The model contemplates immersion in the community-getting to know the community's leaders, the police and social services providers and developing a sense of confidence and trust in the community.
 The goal is that, by fostering relationships of trust and developing confidence in the justice system, members of New Mexico's Native communities will more readily report crimes and participate in the investigation and prosecution of these offenses.
 It is particularly important that victims of domestic violence trust that the USAO will vigorously seek justice for them.
 The community prosecution concept has been implemented in all 22 pueblos and Tribes in New Mexico.
-Each AUSA in the ICCS is assigned to one or more pueblos or Tribes and is responsible for building relationships so that the USAO is better equipped to meet their public sefety reads.
-The AUSA care also responsible for providing training to the Tribal. safety needs.
-The AUSAs are also responsible for providing training to the Tribal police departments for the pueblos and Tribes they serve.
+Each AUSA in the ICCS is assigned to one or more pueblos or Tribes and is responsible for building relationships so that the USAO is better equipped to meet their public safety needs.
+The AUSAs are also responsible for providing training to the Tribal police departments for the pueblos and Tribes streys.